North Carolina Section 8 Housing

 The following table shows the current income limits in North Carolina.

-It's important to note that income limits can vary between different housing authorities in North Carolina, depending on the cost of living in their area.
+Income limits can vary between different housing authorities in North Carolina, depending on the cost of living in their area.
 Additionally, income limits are updated annually to reflect changes in the AMI, so it's important for applicants to check the current income limits when applying for Section 8 housing.

 Fair Market Rents for Section 8 Housing in North Carolina